Life of Jesus: Ministry

-Jesus's early Galilean ministry begins after his baptism when he returns to Galilee from his time in the Judaean Desert.
-In this early period he preaches around Galilee and recruits his first disciples who begin to travel with him and eventually form the core of the early Church, as it is believed that the Apostles dispersed from Jerusalem to found the Apostolic Sees.
-The Major Galilean ministry which begins in Matthew 8 includes the commissioning of the Twelve Apostles, and covers most of the ministry of Jesus in Galilee.
-The Final Galilean ministry begins after the death of John the Baptist as Jesus prepares to go to Jerusalem.
+Jesus' early Galilean ministry begins after his Baptism when he returns to Galilee from his time in the Judaean Desert.
+Jesus then begins preaching in Galilee and recruits his first disciples, or apostles.
+They travel with him and ultimately become the core of the early Church, as it is believed that the Apostles dispersed from Jerusalem to found the Apostolic Sees.
+The major Galilean ministry which begins in Matthew 8 includes the commissioning of the Twelve Apostles, and covers most of the ministry of Jesus in Galilee.

+After the proclamation of Jesus as Christ, three of the disciples (Peter, James, and John) witness his Transfiguration.
+After the death of John the Baptist and the Transfiguration, Jesus starts his final journey to Jerusalem, having predicted his own death there.

-In his later Judean ministry Jesus starts his final journey to Jerusalem through Judea.
+In his later Judean ministry Jesus makes his way to Jerusalem through Judea.
 As Jesus travels towards Jerusalem, in the later Perean ministry, about one third the way down from the Sea of Galilee (actually a fresh water lake) along the River Jordan, he returns to the area where he was baptized.
-The final ministry in Jerusalem is sometimes called the Passion Week and begins with Jesus' triumphal entry into Jerusalem.
+The final ministry in Jerusalem, called the Passion Week or Holy Week, begins with Jesus' triumphal entry into Jerusalem.
+As he enters Jerusalem to public acclaim, there friction with the Pharisees increases and his disciple, Judas, agrees to betray him for 30 silver coins.
 The gospels provide more details about the final ministry than the other periods, devoting about one third of their text to the last week of the life of Jesus in Jerusalem.
 In the gospel accounts, towards the end of the final week in Jerusalem, Jesus has the Last Supper with his disciples, and the next day is betrayed, arrested and tried.
-The trial ends in his crucifixion and death.
-Three days after his burial, he is resurrected and appears to his disciples and a multitude of his followers (numbering around 500 in total) over a 40-day period (1 Corinthians 15 NIV) after which he ascends to Heaven.
+The trial ends in his Crucifixion and death.
+Three days after his burial, he is Resurrected and appears to his disciples and a multitude of his followers (numbering around 500 in total) over a 40-day period (1 Corinthians 15) after which he ascends to Heaven.